 I am currently the 4th grade Math teacher at Northside Elementary School in Cedartown, GA.
-This year, I am beginning my 13th year of teaching.
+This year, I am beginning my 14th year of teaching.
 I graduated from Cedartown High School in 2000.
 Then, I earned both my Bachelor's and Master's degrees in Early Childhood Education from the University of West Georgia.
 I have one daughter, Abby Leigh.
-She is eight years old and keeps me very busy.
-I also have a puppy named Lucky.
+She is nine years old and keeps me very busy.
+I also have a puppy named Lucky and a turtle named Tippy.
 Some of my favorite things to do include: reading, exercising, shopping, attending sporting events, watching movies, going to church, and spending time with family and friends.

 I am looking forward to another GREAT year!